joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 are:

-If you're using an API gateway and you fit one of these personas, I want you to feel like you can self-assess the maturity of how you've adopted what's available in your API gateway and where you can find the most ROI next.
+If you're using an API gateway and you fit one of these personas, I want you to walk away feeling like you can self-assess the maturity of how you've adopted what's available in your API gateway and where you can find the next best ROI.

-As a builder of an API gateway—I know you're out there—you can think about the user journey and ergonomics of how your product could better lead them down your API gateway path.
+As a builder of an API gateway—I know you're out there—you can think about the user journey and ergonomics of how your product could better lead them down the product path you've created.

 And, either way, I'd love for this to start up a much larger conversation around contribution.